 - If AFCA finds in favour of the insurer you still have the option of taking the insurer to court – but remember ALWAYS GET LEGAL ADVICE BEFORE GOING TO COURT!

-WHAT IF I HAVE MY CAR REPAIRED BY THE OTHER DRIVER’S INSURANCE COMPANY?
+WHAT IF I HAVE MY CAR OR PROPERTY REPAIRED BY THE OTHER DRIVER’S INSURANCE COMPANY?

-Sometimes the other driver’s insurance company will offer to repair you car for you.
-Always get legal advice prior to accepting such an offer because if you are unhappy with the repairs you do not have access to the Australian Financial Complaints Authority (AFCA) and your only option will be to take the other driver’s insurance company to court – and this can be expensive and risky!
+Sometimes the other driver’s insurance company will offer to repair your car or other property for you.
+You need to consider this carefully because if you are unhappy with the repairs, you do not have access to the Australian Financial Complaints Authority (AFCA) and your only option will be to take the matter to court.
+This expensive and risky.

 See Fact sheet: Getting help for a list of additional resources.